-Day 7 - Farewell Wellington Make the most of the last day of your New Zealand North Island tour and Dive Into Culture at the waterfront Te Papa Museum of New Zealand exploring the culture and heritage of the New Zealand people with exhibits featuring artworks, traditional dress, and photography.
+Day 7 - Make the most of the last day of your New Zealand North Island tour and Dive Into Culture at the waterfront Te Papa Museum of New Zealand exploring the culture and heritage of the New Zealand people with exhibits featuring artworks, traditional dress, and photography.
 These interactive exhibits join science with nature highlighting the unique wildlife, volcanic land, and efforts to protect the environment.
 It's been a week of epic sights and adventures in the North Island, but sadly all good things must come to an end.
 Enjoy one last breakfast with your travel mates before your transfer to the Wellington airport (flights to depart after 2pm).
-Sightseeing Highlights Discover Rotorua Explore the America's Cup exhibition at the Maritime Museum in Auckland, and a kiwifruit orchard with a Local Specialist View Huka Falls, Mt.
-Ruapehu, farming lands, and spectacular scenery along the Kapiti Coast Visit a kiwifruit orchard in Te Puke, a geothermal valley at Whakarewarewa in Rotorua, and Te Papa Museum of New Zealand in Wellington Connect with Locals Retired champion jockey Lance O'Sullivan and his wife Bridgette are your hosts for a Be My Guest lunch on their dairy farm in the North Island.
-Dive into Culture Delve into New Zealand's national identity, exploring an expansive collection related to this country's culture and history at Te Papa, Museum of New Zealand.
-MAKE TRAVEL MATTER(R) Your visit to Te Puia helps fund the Arts and Crafts Institute, enriching the lives of the local Maori attending.
-MAKE TRAVEL MATTER(R) Learn how your visit to Tamaki Maori Village contributes to the sustainability and resiliency of its indigenous community.
-Stays With Stories This hotel is owned by a local family whose dream it was to highlight the spectacular beauty and spirit of the Tauranga harbour.

-- Prices quoted valid for sale until 02 December 2021 for travel during the period specified (if applicable) unless otherwise stated or sold out prior.
+- Prices quoted valid for sale until 30 January 2022 unless otherwise stated or sold out prior.

-- All prices are per person (unless otherwise stated), subject to availability and may be withdrawn or varied without notice.
+- Price is per person and subject to availability.
 Accommodation (if included) is based on twin share unless otherwise stated.

 - Airfare (including internal flights) is not included unless otherwise stated and, if included, is economy class unless otherwise stated.

-- Components of the total price including local payments, "resort fees", "national park fees", "trip kitties" and food funds (if applicable) may be payable direct to the supplier on arrival or to your travel consultant prior to your departure.
+- Local payments, "trip kittys" or food funds may apply and may be payable direct to the supplier on arrival or to your travel agent prior to your departure.
 Where applicable, these payments are included in the total price quoted.

 - Gratuities are not included unless otherwise stated.

-- Additional levies, government charges & other applicable fees, including additional taxes, surcharges and visa fees specific to your departure date or flight routing, may apply and are beyond our control.
+- Additional levies, government charges and other applicable fees may apply and are beyond our control.

 - Seasonal surcharges and blackout dates may apply depending on date of travel.

-- Prices shown are for payments made by cash in store or by BPAY.
+- Prices shown are for payments made by cash in store or Bpay.

-- These prices are a guide to the best price and are subject to change without notice, due to matters outside our control, such as adverse currency fluctuations, fuel surcharges, taxes and airfare increases.
-Please enquire for further details..
+- These prices are a guide to the best price.
+Prices are correct as at 25 January 2022 and are subject to change without notice, due to matters outside our control, such as adverse currency fluctuations, fuel surcharges, taxes and airfare increases.
+Please enquire for further details.